Banbury: Canal

-Banbury has Stagecoach in Oxfordshire bus services both within the town and linking it with Brackley, Chipping Norton, Oxford and places further afield including Daventry, Leamington Spa and Stratford-upon-Avon.

-National Express coaches serve Banbury with regular services to and from major UK towns and cities.
-Hennef Way (A422) was upgraded to a dual carriageway, easing traffic on the heavily congested road and providing north Banbury and the town centre with higher-capacity links to the M40 motorway.

 Media

 The Banbury Guardian is published weekly on Thursdays by Johnston Press, is priced for sale and is a tabloid.
-The Banbury Cake was formerly a free newspaper - its print edition ceased publication in 2017 and subsequently its website also closed.
+The Banbury Cake was formerly a free newspaper: its print edition ceased publication in 2017 and its website subsequently also closed.

-For regional TV news, Banbury is served by BBC South Today and ITV Meridian News, although some parts of the town are better served by BBC Midlands Today and ITV News Central.
+Regional TV news is provided by BBC South and ITV Meridian.
+Television signals received from the Oxford TV transmitter, although some parts of the town get a better TV signal from the local relay transmitter which is served by BBC West Midlands and ITV Central.

-The Banbury Music Radio was a local Internet radio station.
+Local radio stations are BBC Radio Oxford, Heart South, and Capital Mid-Counties.
+Banbury Music Radio was a local Internet radio station.

 Places of interest

 Banbury Cross

 At one time Banbury had many crosses (the High Cross, the Bread Cross and the White Cross), but these were destroyed by Puritans in 1600.
 Banbury remained without a cross for more than 250 years until the current Banbury Cross was erected in 1859 at the centre of the town to commemorate the marriage of Victoria, Princess Royal (eldest child of Queen Victoria) to Prince Frederick of Prussia.
-The current Banbury Cross is a stone, spire-shaped monument decorated in Gothic form.
+The current Banbury Cross is a stone, spire-shaped monument decorated in Gothic form and designed by the Gothic Revival architect John Gibbs.
 Statues of Queen Victoria, Edward VII and George V were added in 1914 to commemorate the coronation of George V. The cross is 52 ft 6 in high, and topped by a gilt cross.
 Towns with crosses in England before the reformation were places of Christian pilgrimage.

 The English nursery rhyme "Ride a cock horse to Banbury Cross", in its several forms, may refer to one of the crosses destroyed by Puritans in 1600.
 In April 2005, Princess Anne unveiled a large bronze statue depicting the Fine Lady upon a White Horse of the nursery rhyme.
 It stands on the corner of West Bar and South Bar, just yards from the present Banbury Cross.

-Banbury Museum
+Banbury Museum & Gallery

 Banbury has a museum in the town centre near Spiceball Park, replacing the old museum near Banbury Cross.
 It is accessible over a bridge from the Castle Quay Shopping Centre or via Spiceball Park Road.
 Admission to the museum is free.
 The town's tourist information centre is located in the museum entrance in the Castle Quay Shopping Centre.

 Tooley's Boatyard

-Tooley's Boatyard was built in 1790 and is a historic site with a 200-year-old blacksmiths' shop.
+Tooley's Boatyard was built in 1778 and is a historic site with a nearly 250-year-old blacksmiths' shop and narrow boat dry dock.